 30-Day Maintenance Period

-All areas with sod or those seeded are subject to a 30-day maintenance period.
+All areas with sod or those seeded are subject to a 30-day Maintenance Period.
 At the end of the maintenance period the restorations are inspected for acceptance.
 Deficiencies are corrected at the expense of the contractor.
 Major deficiencies such as the replacement of dead sod normally result in the maintenance period being recommenced.

 Delays